 Students must pass one MA comprehensive exam in applied economic theory.
 This exam is offered twice each year.
 Students admitted to the PhD in economics who are seeking the MA as secondary degree must pass both the PhD micro and the PhD macro qualifying exams, which will satisfy the requirement for the MA comprehensive exam.

-Once enrolled in ECON 799 Master's Thesis, students are required to maintain continuous registration until the thesis is submitted to and accepted by the University Library.
+Once enrolled in ECON 799 Master's Thesis, students are required to maintain continuous registration until the thesis is submitted to and accepted by the University Libraries.
 The continuous registration policy is specified in AP.6.9.3 Master's Thesis.

 Students who choose to complete a thesis take six fewer elective credits.